 Turn off the FY2E full disk image by unchecking the FY2E IR Satellite Data box in the Legend.

-Use Shift+Left Click+Drag to create a box over the HRPT image to zoom into it.
+Use Shift+Left Click+Drag to create a box over the HRPT image to zoom.

 Turn on the FY2E full disk image by rechecking the FY2E IR Satellite Data box in the Legend.